-So far we have established that the generic $\CC^*$-zero count of the algebraic Kuramoto system $\aks_G$ is the adjacency polytope bound $\nvol(\radjp_G)$.
-That is, for almost all choices of the parameters $\vec{w}$ (natural frequencies) and $K$ (coupling coefficients), the $\CC^*$-zero count for $\aks_G$ equals $\nvol(\radjp_G)$.

-This section aims to understand when the $\CC^*$-zero count drops below the generic root count and by how much.
-We focus on the effect of coupling coefficients $\{ k_{ij} \}$ while leaving the choices of the natural frequencies $\colv{w}$ generic, which ensures all $\CC^*$-zeros of $\aks_G$ and $\raks_G$ are isolated and regular.
+So far, we have established that the generic $\CC^*$-root count of the algebraic Kuramoto system $\aks_G$ is the adjacency polytope bound, $\nvol(\radjp_G)$.
+That is, for almost all choices of the parameters $\vec{w}$ (natural frequencies) and $K$ (coupling coefficients), the $\CC^*$-root count for $\aks_G$ is equal to $\nvol(\radjp_G)$.
+This section aims to understand exactly when the $\CC^*$-root count drops below $\nvol(\radjp_G)$.
+We focus on the effect of coupling coefficients $\{ k_{ij} \}$.
+The effect of natural frequencies $\vec{w}$ will be explored in \Cref{sec: +dimensional}.